-BC 3 (Tsirang) is located in one of the ecological zones of Bhutan with pleasant summer and relatively warmer during winter.
-The climatic condition in lower elevation adjoining Phibsoo wildlife sanctuary (PWS) is hot and humid in summer, while the climatic condition in the northern part of BC 3, adjoining Jigme SingyeWangchuckNational Park (JSWNP), is cool and moderate.
+BC 3 (Tsirang) is located in one of the ecological zone of Bhutan with a pleasant summer and relatively warmer during winter.
+The climatic condition in lower elevation adjoining Phibsoo Wildlife Sanctuary is hot and humid in summer while the climatic condition in the northern part of BC 3, adjoining Jigme Singye National Park, is cool and moderate.